Learning and Type Compatibility in Signaling Games: Senders' Optimal Policies and Type Compatibility

 \section{Senders' Optimal Policies and Type Compatibility}

 This section studies the senders' learning problem.
 We will prove that differences in the payoff structures of the various sender types generate certain restrictions on their behavior in the learning model.
-Subsection \ref{subsec:sender_problem} notes that the senders face a multi-armed bandit, so the Gittins index characterizes their optimal policies.
-Subsection \ref{subsec:sender_APR} defines the notion of an aggregate sender response, which describes the aggregate distribution over sender strategies that is induced by a fixed aggregate distribution of receiver play.
-In Subsection \ref{subsec:compatible}, we define \emph{type compatibility}, which formalizes what it means for type $\theta^{'}$ to be more ``compatible'' with any given signal $s$ than type $\theta^{''}$ is.
-The definition of type compatibility is static, in the sense that it depends only on the two types' payoff functions in the one-shot signalling game.
+Subsection \ref{subsec:sender_problem} notes that the senders face a multi-armed bandit, so the Gittins index characterizes their optimal policies, and shows how to relate the Gittins index of a signal to the expected sender payoff versus a particular mixed strategy of the receiver.
+In Subsection \ref{subsec:compatible}, we define \emph{type compatibility}, which formalizes what it means for type $\theta^{'}$ to be more ``compatible'' with a given signal $s$ than type $\theta^{''}$ is.
+The definition of type compatibility is static, in the sense that it depends only on the two types' payoff functions in the one-shot signaling game.
 Subsection \ref{subsec:gittins} relates type compatibility to the Gittins index, which applies to the dynamic learning model.
-We use this relationship to show in Subsection \ref{subsec:sender_reply} that whenever type $\theta^{'}$ is more compatible with $s$ than type $\theta^{''},$ type $\theta^{'}$ sends signal $s$ relatively more often in the learning model.
+Lemma \ref{lem:compatible_comonotonic}in Section \ref{sec:aggregate} uses this relationship to show that if type $\theta^{'}$ is more compatible with signal $s$ than type $\theta^{''},$ then faced with any fixed distribution of receiver play the type $\theta^{'}$ population sends $s$ more often in the aggregate than the type $\theta^{''}$ population does.